pragatibhardwaj-da/PowerBi-Sql-AdventureWorksData-Analysis/README.md

 This project is an end-to-end Business Intelligence solution built using SQL Server and Power BI.
 The objective was to analyze AdventureWorks sales data and generate actionable business insights related to product performance, customer behavior, geographic sales, and product returns.

-The project demonstrates the complete analytics workflow from SQL data preparation and data modeling to DAX calculations and interactive dashboard development.

 ---